danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

 outspinmoment, *by default total*
     It can be total or local and determines wether to use the total magnetic moment from the atom or just spin moment of the selected shells or orbitals.
-It is used for the Uppsala and Vampire input files.
+It is used for the UppASD and Vampire input files.

 savegrogupy, *by default False*
     If True the grogupy output file is saved, which can be reloaded later.